centreon/centreon-documentation/versioned_docs/version-23.10/developer/developer-translate-centreon.md

 import TabItem from '@theme/TabItem';

-If you want to contribute to translate Centreon, this new tutorial is for you!
-Discover how to translate Centreon web interface and how to help us to add new language in Centreon.
+If you want to contribute to translating Centreon, this new tutorial is for you!
+Discover how to translate the Centreon web interface and how to help us to add new languages to Centreon.

 ## Install translation environment

-Contact us to obtain an archive of the contents to translate, then copy this archive to a Linux server.
+Contact us to obtain an archive of the contents to translate, and then copy this archive to a Linux server.

 Execute the following commands:
 ```shell